sierratjv/Batstone_Lab_UNIX_Tutorial/README.md

 5. Type ``echo $PATH`` to see if changes are made successfully.
 Your new pathnames should be added to the start of the PATH variable.

 **Troubleshooting:**
 - If the system still cannot find the program, check if the new directory is added to the **start of the PATH variable**.
 The command to do that is ``export PATH=/the/file/path:$PATH``.
-The pathnames are read from the start to the end of PATH variable.
-Read more [here](https://stackoverflow.com/questions/9546324/adding-a-directory-to-the-path-environment-variable-in-windows#:~:text=The%20path%20works%20like%20first,the%20beginning%20of%20the%20command).
+See why [here](https://stackoverflow.com/questions/9546324/adding-a-directory-to-the-path-environment-variable-in-windows#:~:text=The%20path%20works%20like%20first,the%20beginning%20of%20the%20command).

 # Commands for working with files
 [Go Back to Top](#tips_and_tricks)